Dual-Iron/Survival/README.md

-- If you die with no karma shield, the death is permanent like a Hunter death.
+- If you die with no karma reinforcement (from a karma flower), the death is permanent like a Hunter death.
 - If you quit 30 seconds into a cycle:
 	- If you have karma reinforcement, it's removed.
 If not,
 	- If your karma is higher than 0, your current karma is reset.
 If not,